vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The scanner finds the layout, reserves sequence/instrument/sample IDs, parses instrument/sample information when the instrument table and SPC DIR are detected, always emits the sequence, and creates one collection for the source.
 If synth information is unavailable, the collection still has the sequence and a warning.

 Capcom is the first semantic-command vertical slice.
 Its base opcode profile plus two V1 patches are the single opcode mapping.
-Decode reads every operand once into typed command values and stores control flow; the track keeps no command-byte pool.
+Decode reads every operand once, stores encoded and resolved values where they differ, and records control flow; the track keeps no command-byte pool.
+Generic command projection builds its `SourceMap` view.
 One `capcom-snes` executor family uses the profile stored on `SequenceProgram`, and the global scheduler supplies program-wide and per-track state.
 The executor cannot access source bytes by construction.

 The track state owns duration rate, transpose, octave flags, slur state, modulation, portamento, and previous-note information.
 Loop and repeat commands return VM flow helpers rather than implementing export loop policy.
 Driver math is local to the value implementation and contains no dependency on the old parser architecture.

 The layout uses the shared masked-pattern matcher, and the synth parser uses the shared SNES sample-directory/BRR reader.
 Capcom exposes one public header instead of separate module, layout, sequence, synth, and types headers.
 Its `scan` function performs recognition and layout discovery once; it does not register a duplicate `canScan` probe.
+One `FormatDefinition` registers both scanner and dialect.
+Sequence performance and synth instruments use `capcom-snes.instrument` identities; MIDI/SF2/DLS addressing is assigned in export code.

 ### 19.3 Akao